 Figure 12 car front and side view

 Due to the demand for voice services, modern cars are increasingly equipped with more microphones, especially electric vehicles.
-One of the popular microphone placements is place microphone arrays mounted on the one side of the car roof.
+One of the popular microphone placements is to place microphone arrays on one side of the car roof.
 There are also other configurations, including centralized placement and distributed placement.